Poorvi551/Web_Tech--PentagonSpace/README.md

 # Web_Tech--PentagonSpace
 Web Tech Learnings at pentagon space Pvt Ltd.

+How the web works?
+User will open the browser and enter some data and tries to connect to the server, but the server will not understand the human readable format so we have DNS.
+DNS stands for Domain Name System which is used to convert human readable format to server understandable format that is IP Address.
+IP Address stands for Internet Protocol Address based on the IP Address server will give the output.

 Started with basic structure of HTML.

 <!DOCTYPE html> ----DOCUMENT type version of HTML-5